-The Company not provided any advances in nature of loan to any other entity during the year.

-- (iv) The Company has not made any investment during the year under section 186 (1) of the Companies Act, 2013.
+- (b) The Company has not made any investments, has not provided any guarantee, loan, advances in nature of loan or security to any other entity during the year and hence reporting under clause 3(iii)(b), (c), (d), (e) and (f) is not applicable. - (iv) The Company has not made any investment during the year under section 186 (1) of the Companies Act, 2013.
 As per Section 186 (11) read with Schedule VI, provisions of Section 186 except 186(1) with respect to grant of loans, providing guarantees and security would not apply to the Company as the Company is providing infrastructural facilities.
 The Company has not granted any loans or provided guarantees under Section 185 of the Companies Act 2013. - (v) The Company has not accepted any deposit or amount which are deemed to be deposits.
-Hence reporting under clause 3(v) of the order is not applicable. - The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013.
+Hence reporting under clause 3(v) of the order is not applicable. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013.
 We have broadly reviewed the books of account maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained by the Company.
 We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service Tax, Provident Fund, Income-tax, duty of Custom, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities.
 We were informed that the provisions of Employees' State Insurance Act, 1948 are not applicable to the Company.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Income-tax, duty of Custom, cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Income-tax, duty of Custom, cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the addition they became payable.